OstrowskiDev/color-palette-open/README.md

 ## Contributing

-Open Palette is open to contributions!
+Open Palette Dev Tools is open to contributions!
 Whether it's bug fixes, new features, or feedback — all contributions are welcome.

 ## License